omarreis/LangTool/README.md

 ## LangTool  features :
 * Load/Save *.LNG files
-* Edit all languages in the same grid (uses a TStringGrid)
+* Edit all languages in the same grid (uses a TStringGrid, edit strings in place)
-* Copy original texts to clipboard (to use with Google translate)
+* Copy original list of texts to clipboard (to use with Google translate)
-* Paste list of strings from clipboard (to imput Google translate results)
+* Paste list of strings from clipboard (to imput Google translate results).
+  Before pasting a list of strings from clipboard **place the cursor in the desired cell**

 Interaction between LangTool and TLang is done by means of LNG files
 * On the IDE, double click TLang component to open property editor